The Young Woman of Amajac

-The Young Woman of Amajac (Spanish: La joven de Amajac, pronounced [aˈmaxak] in Spanish) is a pre-Hispanic sculpture depicting an indigenous woman.
-The piece is on display at Mexico City's National Museum of Anthropology.
-It was discovered in January 2021 in the Huasteca region, in eastern Mexico.
-A replica is slated to replace the Monument to Christopher Columbus along Mexico City's Paseo de la Reforma.
+The Young Woman of Amajac (Spanish: La joven de Amajac, pronounced [aˈmaxak] in Spanish) is a pre-Hispanic sculpture depicting an Indigenous woman.
+It was discovered by farmers in January 2021 in the Huasteca region, in eastern Mexico.

+It is not known who it may symbolize, although researchers consider it to be a goddess or a ruler.
+The piece was on temporary display at Mexico City's National Museum of Anthropology and, since August 2022, been on display in the town where it was found, in Álamo Temapache Municipality, Veracruz.

+A replica of the sculpture was slated to officially replace Monument to Christopher Columbus along Mexico City's Paseo de la Reforma, which was removed in 2020 but it was later occupied by the Glorieta de las mujeres que luchan, a space for protest against violence suffered by women in the country set up by feminists in 2021.
+Instead, the replica was installed on an adjacent traffic island.

+History

 The sculpture is estimated to have been created between 1450 and 1521, during the postclassic period.
 It is a 2 m tall, 60 cm wide, and 25 cm thick limestone artwork that depicts a woman wearing a blouse and ankle-length skirt.
 She appears to wear jewelry, including circular pendants known as "oyohualli".
 Her eyes are hollow indicating that they probably had stones in them.
 At her bare feet, there is a stake that allowed the sculpture to be placed in the ground upright.

 Discovery

-A group of farmers discovered the sculpture on 1 January 2021 while preparing to till the land in a citrus field in the town of Hidalgo Amajac, in Álamo Municipality, Veracruz.
+A group of farmers discovered the sculpture on 1 January 2021 while preparing to till the land in a citrus field in the town of Hidalgo Amajac, near the city of Álamo, in the municipality of Álamo Temapache, Veracruz.
 It is not known whom it is supposed to represent.
-The National Institute of Anthropology and History (INAH) considered it was similar to the Huastec's fertility goddess, but did not dismiss it as being a representation of a member of the elite.
+The National Institute of Anthropology and History (INAH) considered it was similar to the Huastec's fertility goddess, Tlazōlteōtl, but did not dismiss it as being a representation of a member of the elite.
 It is the first sculpture of its kind to be found near the Tuxpan River.

 According to Alejandra Frausto Guerrero, the head of the nation's Secretariat of Culture, the find is significant.
 Likely representing an important female ruler, it supports the idea of women's participation in the political life of the Huastecs.